 The Item Summary is typically the most useful tool in that it allows form owners to view the answers for each item as a graph to quickly see which is the most popular choice.
 The summary tool allows instant switching between a pie chart, bar graph, and text for maximum legibility and usefulness.

-The Item Summary, Printable Report, and Scoring Report can all be customized using the Results Views, Results Filters, and Results Labels tools.
+The Item Summary and Scoring Report can all be customized using the Results Views, Results Filters, and Results Labels tools.
 Using custom views, filters, and labels allow for viewing the data in virtually any combination to expose useful insights.

 Notes & Tips

 A common question is how to export the charts and graphs for use with Word or another document publishing program.
 The best way to capture the information is by taking a screen shot of the chart and saving as an image, which can then be placed in the document.